aadarshgupta1412/NEUROHACK2022_Dementia/README.md

 File "Preprocessing_FAMD_Impute" is an R script that requires the input mixed data (the LASI-DAD continuous and categorical data) to be separated into to continuous ("processed_continuous_data.csv") and categorical ("processed_categorical_data.csv") csv files.
 The missing values are imputed using the regularised iterative FAMD algorithm with 5 components.

+## FAMD: FAMD data exploration
+**Author: Winnie (Cheng Wai) Lei**

+Using the regularised iterative FAMD algorithm with 3 components to find variables that have greater importance in the LASI-DAD data.
+Final results maybe used in the multiclass model as an alternative to the existing PCA data.